 Fierce Conversations That Shape Your Life and Leadership

--Kyle Weber, President, Global Integrated Supply, Vallen -Darrell Hinshaw, Vice President Sales, Integrated Supply, Vallen -Annabel Raineri (Moderator), Human Resources Manager, Vallen -More panelists being added!
+-Kyle Weber, President, Global Integrated Supply, Vallen -Darrell Hinshaw, Vice President Sales, Integrated Supply, Vallen -Chantelle Moore, Strategic Account Manager - Americas, CRC -Annabel Raineri (Moderator), Human Resources Manager, Vallen

 Fierce Conversations That Shape Your Life and Leadership